Eyepea/API-Hour/docs/application_architecture.rst

 In API-Hour, you have:

 0. **Application**: An object that represents your application with everything inside: routing...
-#. **Endpoints**: Simple Python functions called when your Application received a HTTP requests.
-It's functions because:
+#. **Endpoints**: Simple Python coroutines called when your Application received a HTTP requests.
+It's coroutines because:
     #.
 Global state is stored in Application
     #.
 Reduce complexity
     #.
-Easier to share Endpoints between Application if it's only functions
+Easier to share Endpoints between Application if it's only coroutines
 #. **Engines**: Data source providers for Stores.
 Example: PostgreSQL, Asterisk, CouchDB...
-#. **Stores**: Where you transform data for Endpoints.
-Like Endpoints, a Store is only a Python file with functions.
+#. **Services**: Where you transform data for Endpoints.
+Like Endpoints, a Service is only a Python file with coroutines.

 Examples
 --------